FAQ & Resources

 Will incentives be available to contractors who spend time assisting customers with necessary documentation and the application process?

-Will the program provide leads for contractors that have signed up and are approved?
+Will the Program provide leads for contractors that have signed up and are approved?

 What are the benefits of participation in the Program for contractors?